Masses of undigestible materials can get stuck in the stomach.

 General risk factors include

-Taking certain drugs that slow stomach contractions
+Taking certain medications or drugs that slow stomach contractions

 Risk factors more common among older people include